Veracode-CSE-Demos/monthly-scan-trigger/README.md

 1. Go to [github.com/settings/tokens](https://github.com/settings/tokens)
 2. Create a **Personal Access Token (classic)** with:
    - ✅ `repo` scope (to clone private repos)
+   - This PAT would need to be setup with access to the desired orgs repos.
 3. Add it to your repo as `GH_PAT`.

 ---